 Netherlands: Depending on particular circumstances, the hours a woman is entitled to a kraamzorg (Maternity Nurse) will vary.
 The minimum amount of time is 24 hours and the maximum is 80 hours.
 These are spread out over the first 8-10 days immediately following the birth.

 Switzerland: For postpartum care at home during the first 56 days after birth, midwives may conduct up to 10 home visits for normal births and up to 16 home visits depending on whether the baby was born prematurely, by cesarean section or in certain other cases.

 A preconception appointment will last approximately 1.5-2 hours.

 Pregnancy tea 4 oz bag

 Organic Red Raspberry Leaves: Contains Vitamins A, B, and E, as well as Calcium, Phosphorus, Iron, and an acid neutralizer.
 It is a well known uterine tonic, promoting effective uterine contractions and lessening postpartum pain and bleeding.
 It is also a hormonal regulator.
 Organic Stinging Nettle: The stinging nettle is a blood cleansing and blood building herb that promotes optimal iron absorption.
 It helps to relieve vascular problems common in pregnancy or prevent them all together.
 Organic Oat straw: A good source of magnesium and silica.
 Organic Rose hips: Vitamin C. Organic Red Clover: Blood purifier Alfalfa: Contains Vitamins A, B12, D, E, and K, as well as Calcium and Phosphorus.
 This tea is beneficial before, during, and after pregnancy.

-Postpartum Herbal Baths
+Postpartum Herbal Baths pack of 2

 One Sache yields one bath